AliceG52/APIAutomatedTesting/README.md

 # API Automated Testing
-Simple Test using Javascript and Cucumber to preform POST, GET and DELETE requests.
+Simple Test using Javascript and Cucumber to perform POST, GET and DELETE requests.

 ## How To Build
 Run 'npm install' within repository root folder